 2. Use graphical elements to communicate information

-3. Critique the writing of a peer and provide constructive feedback and act on the feedback of a peer.
+3. Critique the writing of a peer, provide constructive feedback and act on the feedback of a peer.

 Identifying the objective of the communication; audience and medium; different styles for different media; making your writing engaging.

-2 Working with clients and in a professional context
+2 Working with clients in a professional context

-The importance of aesthetic; punctuation, grammar and usage; structure; creating a logical narrative; use of evidence to support assertions.
-Considering the differences between writing styles e.g. for academic purposes (lit review) or more sales purpose (marketing poster)
+The importance of aesthetic; punctuation; grammar and usage; structure; creating a logical narrative; use of evidence to support assertions.
+Considering the differences between writing styles e.g. for academic purpose (lit review) or more sales purpose (marketing poster).

 4 Including diagrammatic and pictorial elements

-Data visualisation, data dashboards & data maps; creating infographics;
+Data visualisation; data dashboards and data maps; creating infographics.

-Proofing, pruning & polishing; reviewing the work of others; acting on feedback
+Proofing, pruning and polishing; reviewing the work of others; acting on feedback.

 Statement on Teaching, Learning and Assessment